 Your Paper Squishy’s details

 Paper Squishies are really easy and fun to make.
 From experience, we find the bigger the squishy the better!
 We used an A4 sheet of paper, folded it in half and made the emoji as BIG as possible to fit on that page.
+The key to your squishy is using two identical shapes back to back.
+Which is easy with an emoji design.

 Trace out your emoji squishy by using the bowl.